cilium/cilium/Documentation/bpf.rst

 **1. Loading of XDP BPF object files.**

-  Given an BPF object file ``prog.o`` has been compiled for XDP, it can be loaded through ``ip`` to a XDP-supported netdevice called ``em1`` with the following
+  Given a BPF object file ``prog.o`` has been compiled for XDP, it can be loaded through ``ip`` to a XDP-supported netdevice called ``em1`` with the following
   command: